TobyBaril/EarlGrey/README.md

 #==============================================================================================================================================================================#

-## Earl Grey Installation and Configuration (If you DO NOT have RepeatMasker and RepeatModeler) - WITH SUDO PRIVELAGES
+## Earl Grey Installation and Configuration (If you DO NOT have RepeatMasker and RepeatModeler) - WITH SUDO PRIVILEGES

 These instructions will guide you through configuring all required programs and scripts to run Earl Grey.